fetchai/docs/pages/guides/agents/getting-uagent-address.md

 Fetch network address:  fetch1454hu0n9eszzg8p7mvan3ep7484jxl5mkf9phg
 ```

-## Creating a μAgent printing its name and address 🤖📫
+## Print μAgent name and address using Context class

 In this guide, we aim at showing how to create a μAgent being able to say hello and printing its name and address retrieving such information from the **Context** class imported from the **uagents** library.

 The **Context** class is a crucial component which represents the execution context of an agent.
 It encapsulates different attributes and methods which allow an agent to interact with its environment, send and receive messages, and manage its state and identity.
-Within this class, we can distinguish multiple attributes and methods, including the attributes **name** (which returns the name of the agent) and **address** (which returns the unique address of the agent).
+Within this class, we can distinguish multiple attributes and methods, including:

+- **name**: which returns the provided name of the agent, if specified, otherwise, if the agent's name is not explicitly set, then it will use the first ten characters of the agent's address as its name.

+- **address**: which returns the unique address of the agent in the form **agent1...**.
+This address is essential for other agents interact with your agent.

-Let's get started and use this class to make our agent print its name and address!
+**Let's get started and use the Context class to make our agent print its name and address!**

 ### Walk-through

-1. First of all, you need to create a Python script and name it:
+1. First of all, you need to create a Python script and name it: `touch my_agent.py`

-   `touch my_agent.py`

 2. We then need to import the necessary classes **Agent** and **Context** from the **uagents** library, and then create an instance of the **Agent** class, **alice**: